openshift-kni/baremetal-deploy/install-steps.md

        # If you are using cached images you need to configure the following properties (bootstrapOSImage and clusterOSImage) so the installer gets the images from the cache https://github.com/openshift-kni/baremetal-deploy/blob/master/install-steps.md#create-rhcos-images-cache-optional
        # bootstrapOSImage: http://172.22.0.1:8080/$RHCOS_QEMU_URI?sha256=$RHCOS_QEMU_SHA_UNCOMPRESSED
        # clusterOSImage: http://172.22.0.1:8080/$RHCOS_OPENSTACK_URI?sha256=$RHCOS_OPENSTACK_SHA_COMPRESSED
+       # If you want to configure your own provisioning network CIDR range (Only OCP 4.4+
+       # provisioningNetworkCIDR: 172.22.0.0/24
+       # If you want to configure a static IP for the bootstrap VM on the provisioning network
+       # bootstrapProvisioningIP: 172.22.0.2
        apiVIP: <api-ip>
        ingressVIP: <wildcard-ip>
        dnsVIP: <dns-ip>
+       # If installing OCP4.4+ you need to specify the provisioning interface for the OpenShift nodes
+       # provisioningNetworkInterface: <NIC1> e.g: eno1
        provisioningBridge: provisioning
        externalBridge: baremetal
        hosts: